In-depth reviews

 There are two versions available in the UK: the ‘entry-level’ EQS 450+ gets a single 324bhp electric motor powering the rear wheels only.
 Then there's the EQS 53 4MATIC+, cooked up by the AMG performance division, with two electric motors (one on each axle) producing 751bhp and 1,020Nm; we’ve reviewed it separately here.
 There's also a non-AMG EQS 580 4MATIC that produces 516bhp, but it's not available to UK buyers.

-Thanks to both a very aerodynamic body and a gigantic 107.8kWh battery, the EQS boasts a Tesla-troubling 464-mile range for the rear-drive 450+ model and around 350 miles for the sportier AMG version.
+Thanks to both a very aerodynamic body and a gigantic 107.8kWh battery, the EQS boasts a Tesla-troubling 452-mile range for the rear-drive 450+ model and around 350 miles for the sportier AMG version.
 For reference, the latest Tesla Model S Long Range is capable of just over 400 miles, while the bigger battery Porsche Taycan variants can only just crack 300 miles.

 The EQS 450+ is offered with a choice of five trims: AMG Line, AMG Premium, AMG Line Premium Plus, Luxury and Exclusive Luxury.
 Even the cheapest models cost more than £100,000, but for that you get 20-inch wheels, keyless go, a panoramic roof, LED lights and rear-wheel steering designed to improve manoeuvrability around town, as well as stability at higher speeds.
 Inside, you get heated leather front and rear seats, and a twin-screen infotainment system.

-For more on the Mercedes EQS, read on for the rest of our in-depth review…
+Click here to see why you can trust DrivingElectric reviews, or for more on the Mercedes EQS, read on for the rest of our in-depth review…

 Most Popular